 Since no anesthesia is needed, patients are awake and alert during the treatment.
 They can easily resume normal activities afterward.
 Each TMS treatment session lasts between 20 to 30 minutes and are typically given 5 days a week for 6 weeks, followed by a 2-3 week taper period.

-Many commercial health plans as well as Medicare cover TMS treatments.
+Many commercial health plans as well as Medicaid and Medicare cover TMS treatments.
 If you are a candidate for TMS, our office will contact your insurance company and request prior authorization on your behalf.
 All potential TMS patients must undergo an in-office psychiatric assessment prior to initiation of treatment.

 To schedule an appointment for a TMS assessment, please call our office at 614-580-6917.